adobe/aepsdk-messaging-ios/Documentation/sources/exd-cbe-beta/apis-usage.md

 # APIs Usage

-This document details how to use the APIs provided by the AEPMessaging framework.
+This document details the Messaging SDK APIs that can be used to implement code-based experiences in mobile apps.

 ## Code-based experiences APIs